per-mathisen-arm/gfxreconstruct/USAGE_desktop_D3D12.md

                         ascending order and cannot overlap.
 Note that frame numbering is 1-based (i.e. the first frame is frame 1).
                         Example: 200,301-305 will generate six screenshots.
+  --screenshot-interval <N>
+                        Specifies the number of frames between two screenshots within a screenshot range.
+                        Example: If screenshot range is 10-15 and interval is 2, screenshot will be generated for frames 10, 12 and 14.
+                        Default is 1.
   --screenshot-format <format>
                         Image file format to use for screenshot generation.
                         Available formats are: